Mental healthcare

 Medical insurance comparison site Healthcare Clarity says that many providers cover the cost of mental health services.
 Some include it as standard but most add it at an extra cost.
 And for greater protection, you will need to pay more as some specialist mental health services are expensive.
 Premiums will vary depending on age, location, and lifestyle as well as pre-existing diagnoses for mental health problems.

-Some of the leading private health insurance providers in the UK include:
+Some of the leading international health insurance providers in the UK include:

 It is possible to get cover for: